irenaliu/dmit2008-thinking-in-react/README.md

 - BlogIntro (yellow)
   - Contains an introduction to the blog with a picture, title and a description
 - MainHeader (mauve)
-  - Contains a video that stretches across the width of the site
+  - Contains a image that stretches across the width of the site that has a parallax effect
 - MainFooter (brown)
   - Contains the brand to go back to the landing page, social media links and a way to navigate to the contact form
 - SearchBar (red)